 How Much Does It Cost?

-I bought these stuffed bell peppers at a Costco in Canada for $20.42 (Canadian dollars).
-Pricing is based on the weight.
-This would convert to about $15.00 USD.
-The price will vary on the location and may even be cheaper in the USA.
+I bought these stuffed bell peppers at a Costco in Canada for $20.42 CAD (about $15 USD).
+Pricing is based on weight and will vary by location.

 Where Can I Find It In The Store?